 Wash day is never complete without locking in the moisture.
 After deep conditioning, there are three ways to seal moisture in your strands: moisturizers and milks, leave-in conditioners, and oils.
 You do not have to use them all, but here are the differences to know what will work best for you.

 Moisturizers help to retain moisture between wash days.
 If you prefer something more lightweight, then consider hair milk.
 Although most moisturizers are water-based, it is best to apply them while the hair is wet so it can retain as much moisture as possible, as they are most effective when trapping moisture that is present.
 These two product types are chock-full of emollients, humectants, and oils.
 They are also great options if your hair is protein-sensitive.

 Leave-in conditioners contain moisturizing and strengthening properties.
-According to trichologist Dr. Kari Williams, they are meant to periodically replace your daily conditioner or deep conditioner.
+According to trichologist Dr. Kari Williams, they are meant to replace your daily or deep conditioner periodically.
 If you are in a hurry and do not have time to allow the ingredients in your daily conditioners and deep conditioners to absorb, then use a leave-in conditioner.
 Note that all leave-in conditioners are not formulated with hydrolyzed proteins, so the bottle may say leave-in conditioner even though it functions more like a moisturizer.
 Always check the ingredients list.

 Read more: Moisturizers vs. Leave-in Conditioners

-What do you end your wash day with?
-Share with us in the comments!This article was originally published in 2017 and has been updated for grammar and clarity.
+This article was originally published in 2017 and has been updated for grammar and clarity.